novigit/code-notes/python_notes/gffutils.md

 # get the pragmas/directives of gff3 file used for creating the db
 ## returns a list
 db.directives

-# access the db
-gene = db['ctg012.gene0001']
-exon = db['ctg012.mRNA0001.exon01']
-## where gene/exon is a 'Feature object'
-# here 'ctg012.gene0001' is the primary key of the feature,
-# which by default is retrieved from the 'ID=' field in the attributes (the 9th) column

-# print the whole GFF record of this gene feature
-## (i.e. equivalent to 1 line in the GFF3 file)
-print(gene)

 # get the primary key ('string')
 gene.id